skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 })
 ```

-Only when the change event is create, the array of messages does not contain that message and that is not a sent message, the messages array will be appended and reload the view to show the latest message.
+When the change event is created, the array of messages does not contain that message and that is not a sent message.
+The messages array will be appended and reloaded the view to show the latest message.

 ## Part 8 - Subscribe to Typing Indicator